simardeep1792/devsecops-poc/README.md

 ## Overview

-This proof-of-concept implements a complete DevSecOps pipeline demonstrating how legacy applications can adopt modern deployment patterns with minimal risk.
-The system showcases progressive delivery, security scanning, policy enforcement, and automated rollback capabilities.
+This proof-of-concept addresses a critical organizational challenge: establishing a viable path to higher delivery velocity for legacy applications so they can participate in the DevSecOps world.
+Without this capability, organizations risk creating a bi-modal IT environment with modern systems receiving continuous security updates while core legacy systems accumulate vulnerabilities on unsupported software.

+> "If the rate of change on the outside exceeds the rate of change on the inside, the end is near." - Jack Welch

+DevSecOps enables security at the rate of change.
+This PoC demonstrates how ALL systems, including legacy applications lacking automated testing, can adopt progressive deployment patterns to:

+- Increase delivery cadence to pay down technical debt
+- Reduce vulnerability exposure windows
+- Encourage incremental automation
+- Enable gradual introduction of security and quality testing

 ### Key Capabilities

-- **Progressive Deployment**: Header-based canary routing with automated promotion
+- **Progressive Deployment**: Header-based canary routing allowing QA teams to validate changes with x-testing headers
+- **Traffic Mirroring Pattern**: 100% of production traffic remains on stable version while canary receives only test traffic
+- **Automated Promotion**: After sufficient successful responses from canary, automatic replacement of stable version
-- **Security Integration**: Vulnerability scanning, SBOM generation, and policy enforcement
+- **Security Integration**: Vulnerability scanning and SBOM generation without blocking initial adoption
-- **Automated Analysis**: Metrics-driven deployment decisions with automatic rollbacks
-- **GitOps Ready**: Complete configuration management through Argo CD
+- **Metrics-Driven Decisions**: Automatic rollback based on error rates or latency, requiring no manual intervention

 ## Architecture